 - By exporting a still image, a video, or the currently selected bookmarks, while Generate Report with Every Export is enabled (green box)

 The main difference is that Generate Report can be used even without generating any output.
 That doesn’t mean though that the report will not contain visual content.
-You will still have the first and last frames of the input and processed videos reported and the first and last frame of what “would be” the output video, plus all the bookmarks with their comments.
+You will still have the first and last frames of the input and processed videos reported.
+You will also have the first and last frame of what “would be” the output video, plus all the bookmarks with their comments.
 Below you’ll find an example.
 Notice that since we selected a range of frames, the first and last frames of the “output video” are the first and last frames of the range, as expected.

 The section is even richer if you exported a video instead of an image.

-It is very important to provide details and the hash code of the produced media, so as to facilitate integrity verification at a later stage, and also to make it easy to compare the main properties of the input and output files.
+It is very important to provide details and the hash code of the produced media.
+So as to facilitate integrity verification at a later stage.
+Also to make it easy to compare the main properties of the input and output files.
 For example, the output’s File Fps is now (roughly) 15, since we’ve used Export Processed Video as MP4, and so the adjusted playback was employed.
 As you can see, the default hash algorithm is MD5.
 You can customize it by editing the admin-settings.ini file, as explained in a previous post.

 That’s all for today!
 We hope you’ve found this issue of the “Amped Replay Tutorials: How do I do this?” series interesting and useful!
 Stay tuned and don’t miss the next ones.
 You can also follow us on LinkedIn, YouTube, Twitter, and Facebook: we’ll post a link to every new tutorial so you won’t miss any!